TheAngryByrd/FsLibLog/README.md

 - `Log.setMessageThunk` - Amends a `Log` with a message thunk.
 Useful for "expensive" string construction scenarios.
 - `Log.addParameter` - Amends a `Log` with a parameter.
 - `Log.addParameters` - Amends a `Log` with a list of parameters.
+- `Log.addContext` - Amends a `Log` with additional named parameters for context.
+This helper adds more context to a log.
+This DOES NOT affect the parameters set for a message template.
+This is the same calling OpenMappedContext right before logging.
+- `Log.addContext` - Amends a `Log` with additional named parameters for context.
+This helper adds more context to a log.
+This DOES NOT affect the parameters set for a message template.
+This is the same calling OpenMappedContext right before logging.
+This destructures an object rather than calling `ToString()` on it.
+WARNING: Destructring can be expensive
 - `Log.addException` - Amends a `Log` with an exception.